-Article XVIII - Hiring, Seniority and Severance Benefits
+Article XVII - Hiring, Seniority and Severance Benefits

-18.1 Hiring: If a position is to be posted externally, stac agrees to post all job requisitions on listservs, hiring sites and job boards representing historically marginalized communities.
-Union representatives of the LMC shall be afforded the opportunity to interview all prospective hires and provide a hiring recommendation to management.
+17.1 Hiring: If a position is to be posted externally, The Employer agrees to post all job requisitions on listservs, hiring sites and job boards representing historically marginalized communities.
+Bargaining unit representatives of the LMC shall be afforded the opportunity to interview prospective hires who pass the initial or screening interview, and provide a hiring recommendation to management.
 Upon hiring, the union steward will also get a guaranteed hour with all new hires to discuss history, culture, and rights of all employees in the unit.